Baccega/homelab/hosts/max/README.md

 # Max Host Configuration

-This directory contains the NixOS configuration for the `max` host, which serves as a media download server.
+This directory contains the NixOS configuration for the `max` host.

 ## Structure